hhilbig/hhilbig/README.md

 ### Other data sets

-- Municipality-level panel on broadband internet coverage in Germany, 2005-2021, using 2021 municipal borders.
-Note: this is a best-attempt effort, but due to lack of information on how the orginal data was created, this dataset may not be fully accurate.
-Changes in data providers also limit comparability before and after 2015: <https://github.com/hhilbig/broadband>
+- Municipality-level panel on broadband coverage in Germany (2005–2021), using 2021 borders.
+Due to limited documentation and provider changes in 2015, data may not be fully accurate or comparable over time. https://github.com/hhilbig/broadband <https://github.com/hhilbig/broadband>

 ### Replication files